shelkesagar29/shelkesagar29.github.io/_posts/2025-05-05-first-post.markdown

 jekyll new . --skip-bundle
 ```
 This will create project with `minima` theme, by default.
+`__posts` folder contains markdown for each post.
+First post is already
+populated for you.
+Change this first post content to your own first post
+contents.

-4. Serve the Site Locally,
+4. Serve the site locally.
+This is optional but very helpful for testing.
+Run the following commands in
+the terminal:
 ```bash
 bundle install
 bundle exec jeklyll serve
 ```
 Open the local server shown in the terminal.
-Make changes
-to meet your content and styling requirements.
+You can now see how your post will
+look like after publishing.
+Make changes, if needed at this stage.

-5. Push to GitHub and publish website
+5. Push to GitHub and publish website.
-After changes you made are working as expected, push local changes to upstream
+After you are happy with how your blog post looks like, push local changes to upstream
 GitHub repo.
 ```bash
 git add .  # Adds all changes